openshift-cs/rosaworkshop/rosa-workshop/rosa/9-upgrade.md

 1. Upgrade the cluster to the latest version by running

- 	`rosa upgrade cluster -c my-cluster --version 4.6.15`
+ 	`rosa upgrade cluster -c my-rosa-cluster --version 4.6.15`

 1. This will schedule the cluster for immediate upgrade.
 It will take some time to complete.